Because everything is better with avocado!

 And if you happen to boil a few extra, check out these Classic Deviled Eggs, too!

-As soon as the eggs are out of the hot water, immediately place them in an ice bath.
-This step will stop the eggs from cooking by quickly cooling them down.
-Let them soak for at least 5-10 minutes.
-The longer the eggs are in the ice, the easier they are to peel.
+Once the eggs are boiled, immediately place them in an ice bath and let them soak for at least 5-10 minutes—the longer they sit, the easier they are to peel.

-Place the avocado quarters into a large bowl and mash with a potato masher until smooth.
-You can also use a large fork.
-Work with the avocado until it is pretty smooth with very few lumps remaining.
+Mash the avocado quarters in a large bowl with a potato masher or a large fork.
+You want it to be pretty smooth with very few lumps remaining.

-Add mayonnaise, dill, parsley, lemon juice, chives, salt, and pepper to the bowl and stir until just combined.
+Add the mayo, dill, parsley, lemon juice, chives, salt, and pepper to the bowl and stir until just combined.
 Try not to over mix it.
 If it is mixed too much, the whites and yolks of the eggs will crumble and break down in the egg salad.

 Avocado egg salad is one of those magical dishes that can be eaten on its own or paired with a few other yummy foods: